NOSALRO/robot_dart/src/docs/docs/faq.md

 {{MODIFY_SIMU_DT}}

 ## **I want to simulate a mars environment, is it possible to change the gravitational force of the simulation environment?**

 Yes you can modify the gravitational forces 3-dimensional vector of the simulation:
 {{SIMU_GRAVITY}}

 ## **Which collision detectors are available?
 What are their differences?
 How can I choose between them?**

 | Dart | FCL | ODE | Bullet |
 |------|-----|-----|--------|
 |      |     |     |        |
 |      |     |     |        |
 |      |     |     |        |

+We can easily select one of the available collision detectors using the simulator object:
 {{SET_COLLISION_DETECTOR}}

 ## **My robot does not self-collide.
 How can I change this?**

 One possible cause may be the fact that self collision is disabled, you can check and change this:
 {{SELF_COLLISIONS}}

 ## **How can I compute kinematic/dynamic properties of my robot (e.g., Jacobians, Mass Matrix)?**

 **Kinematic Properties:**
 {{KINEMATICS}}

 **Dynamic Properties:**
 {{DYNAMICS}}

 ## **Is there a way to change the joint or link (body) properties (e.g., actuation, mass)?**

 There are 6 types of actuators available, you can set the same actuator to multiple joints at once, or you can set each sensor separately:
 {{SET_ACTUATOR}}

 To enable position and velocity limits for the actuators:
 {{POSITIONS_ENFORCED}}

 Every actuators limits (position, velocity, acceleration, force) can be modified:
 {{MODIFY_LIMITS}}

 You can also modify the damping coefficients, coulomb frictions and spring stiffness of every joint:
 {{MODIFY_COEFFS}}